ST10257863/PROG7312-POE/README.md

 2. Open the solution in Visual Studio.
 3. Build and run the project.
 4. Use the web interface to report issues and attach files.

+### Google Maps API Key
+To enable the address autocomplete feature, you must provide a Google Maps API key.
+Set the key in your configuration (e.g., `appsettings.json` or as an environment variable) and ensure it is available to the view via `ViewBag.GoogleMapsApiKey`.

 ---